-Understanding your company’s priorities and how they align with the capability & training needs of your leaders will allow for greater opportunities to target these needs within the context of your program.
+Understanding your company’s priorities and how they align with the capability and training needs of your leaders will allow for greater opportunities to target these needs within the context of your program.

 Once you understand your company’s current priorities, you can define what leadership means to your organization and what it will look like in practice.

-Leadership roles are typically defined as those that are integral to a company executing on its grander strategies.
-Whether that be inspiring team members, growing awareness in the market, or helping employees succeed.
+Leadership roles are typically defined as those that are integral to a company, whether that’s inspiring team members, growing brand awareness, or helping employees succeed.
 You may limit your focus to those with formal leadership roles, or look further afield to those who have a lot of influence but not the corresponding job title.

-Consult your leaders and high potentials, too.
-Publish a short survey asking them what they consider important leadership qualities for the company to succeed.
+Consult your leaders and potential leaders, too.
+Send a short survey asking them what they consider to be important leadership qualities for the company to succeed.

 However, don’t just rely on expertise within your current leadership group.
 This can lead to the same ideas, behaviors, and qualities circulating again and again, and can prevent an organization from growing.
 This is especially true in older organizations, where there can be a tendency to do things ‘as we’ve always done’ and hire people ‘who fit in’.

 3. Audit your current leadership against the criteria

 Once you’ve agreed on a set of leadership qualities, you can compare your current crop of leaders against them.